 When it comes to longevity few roofing materials can compete with slate.
 A slate roof will easily last over 100 years, which is at least double of what other roofing materials can offer.

-Many slate roofing manufacturers offer a 100 year warranty on their slate roofing systems.
+Many slate tile manufacturers offer up to 100 year warranty on their products.
 For people who do not plan to ever sell their home, the incredible longevity of slate is a highly desirable benefit.

 Durability and Low Maintenance

 Being a natural stone, slate is more durable than any man-made material.
 High density of slate makes it waterproof, meaning that it will not absorb water.
 Slate is completely non-combustible and will protect your home in the event of a fire.

 Slate is also highly resistant to any temperature fluctuations and inclement weather conditions, making it ideal in areas prone to heavy rain, snow, and wind.

 Moreover, a slate roof will not be affected by fungus and mold.
 These properties make a slate roof practically maintenance free, allowing you to have the peace of mind, without having to spend extra cash on expensive maintenance and repairs.

 High Resale Home Value